LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 -------------------------

-Currently only the DOT graph language is supported (tested with Graphviz version 2.38.0; visit the <http://www.graphviz.org/> website for more information.
+Currently only the DOT graph language is supported (tested with Graphviz version 2.40.1 on macOS; visit the <http://www.graphviz.org/> website for more information).
 Some of the more recent have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.

 The diagrams `.dot` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG, PDF,